Mike Yastrzemski Player Props: Giants vs. Dodgers

 Mike Yastrzemski At The Plate

-- Yastrzemski has three doubles, two home runs and two walks while batting .243.
+- Yastrzemski is hitting .268 with four doubles, two home runs and two walks.

-- Yastrzemski enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .222 with one homer.
+- Yastrzemski enters this game on a five-game hitting streak.
+During his last outings, he's hitting .313.

-- In seven of 10 games this year (70.0%), Yastrzemski has reached base safely via hit, and that includes multiple hits twice.
+- Yastrzemski has reached base via a hit in eight games this year (of 11 played), and had multiple hits in three of those games.

-- In 10 games played this year, he has hit a homer in two of them.
+- He has hit a home run in two of 11 games played this year, and in 4.7% of his plate appearances.

-- Yastrzemski has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.
+- In three games this year (27.3%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.